EOSChronicleProject/chronicle-consumer-npm/README.md

 this server accepts only one connection from Chronicle.
 If you need to process multiple streams of Chronicle data, you need to create multiple server instances using different TCP port numbers.

+The module allows one of two modes of operation: synchronous and asynchronous.
+Default mode is synchronous, so that events are emitted synchronously and are not expected to fire any asynchronous tasks.

+In asynchronous mode, event handlers are expected to return promise objects which would eventually resolve.
+The handler of `ackBlock` event should return a promise that resolves when all asynchronous tasks resolve.
+See `tests/async_slow.js` for a reference.

+If asynchronous processing is potentially taking a significant time, such as writing to a slow database, the nodejs process may run out of memory due to too many pending requests.
+In this case, it is recommended to specify a higher memory limits in nodejs process, as
+follows: `node --max-old-space-size=4096 app.js`.

+Synchronous mode:

 ```
 const ConsumerServer = require('chronicle-consumer');